jmmanso/digit_classifier/README.md

 sudo bash build_all_local.sh
 ```

-You will be able to see the training process in the terminal.
-Like this:
+You will be able to see the training process in the terminal, something like this:
 ```bash
 Epoch 0 train_accuracy: 0.677  test_accuracy: 0.865
 Epoch 1 train_accuracy: 0.888  test_accuracy: 0.897